Lorne Michaels: Other work

 During the 1978–1979 season of SNL, Michaels was offered a deal to produce nine features from Paramount, but he turned it down to take a three-picture deal from Warner Bros.
 The Warner Bros. deal didn't net any produced movies.
 In the early 80s, he subsequently had a deal to produce movies for MGM and was developing a Father Guido Sarducci movie written by Don Novello, a spoof of 1984 called 1985 that was set in the future and written by Al Franken, Tom Davis, and Jim Downey, and an adaptation of Pride and Prejudice Michaels himself was co-writing with friend John Head.
 The only movie to be produced from Michaels's MGM deal was Nothing Lasts Forever, a black-and-white surreal sci-fi comedy written and directed by longtime resident SNL filmmaker Tom Schiller.
 The movie featured appearances from Bill Murray and Dan Aykroyd, but the studio opted to never release it.

 In 1979, Michaels founded the production company Broadway Video, which has produced SNL since 1981 as well as other shows such as Canadian sketch-comedy The Kids in the Hall which began airing in 1988 on CBC in Canada, debuting in the U.S. market in 1989 on cable television network HBO until moving to CBS in 1993.

 Whilst on his SNL hiatus, Michaels created another sketch show titled The New Show, which debuted on Friday nights in prime time on NBC in January 1984.
 The show failed to garner the same enthusiasm as SNL and was cancelled after 9 episodes.

 Michaels at the 2008 Tribeca Film Festival.

 In the 1980s, Michaels appeared in an HBO mockumentary titled The Canadian Conspiracy about the supposed subversion of the United States by Canadian-born media personalities, with Lorne Greene as the leader of the conspiracy.
 Michaels was identified as the anointed successor to Greene.

+Starting in the 1990s, Michaels has produced all of the movies that are based on SNL sketches, such as Wayne's World, A Night at the Roxbury, Coneheads, Stuart Saves His Family, and MacGruber, to name a few.
+Many of his other production credits star former SNL cast members, such as Tommy Boy, Mean Girls, and Will & Harper.

 Michaels is also the executive producer of the NBC show Late Night, and was the executive producer of 30 Rock and Up All Night during their runs.

 On April 3, 2013, it was announced that Michaels would be taking over as the executive producer for The Tonight Show.
 Consequently, The Tonight Show moved to New York in early 2014 as The Tonight Show Starring Jimmy Fallon.

+On April 17, 2026, Morgan Neville's biographical documentary Lorne was released.
+The film includes interviews with previous Saturday Night Live cast members and others.